exo-addons/responsive-addon/README.md

 Prerequisites
 ---------------
-The Add-on requires Platform 4.0.x & 4.1.x.
+The Add-on requires Platform 4.1.x.

-I’ve already tested it on Platform 4.0.7, 4.1-M1 and 4.1-M2.

 Deployment on eXo Platform
 ---------------

-* Build a project using: mvn clean install

-* Copy the responsive-extension.war file to the ${PLF_TOMCAT}/webapps directory.
-* Copy the responsive-config-1.0.x.jar file to the ${PLF_TOMCAT}/lib directory.
-* Start your tomcat using: ./start_eXo.sh

-* Note: three files above are also available in responsive-addon/bundle/target/responsive.zip
+The Responsive add-on is available from the eXo Add-ons Repository.
+You can install it using the <a href="http://docs.exoplatform.com/public/index.jsp?topic=%2FPLF41%2FPLFAdminGuide.AddonsManagement.html">eXo Add-ons Manager</a> with one single command line, which downloads and deploys it: addon install exo-responsive-addon